 Now that you know about the basics of TNA (training need analysis) let’s understand its importance, potential benefits and drawbacks (if any).

 Training need analysis is important for your organization to identify skills gaps in your workforce and address them systematically.
 The importance of training needs analysis lies in aligning training goals and objectives with the organization’s larger vision, making it more effective for the employee and the organization.
-Training need analysis assumes greater importance because of its ability to inform your organization about the future and anticipated skills and training needs that might be soon be coming your way.
+Training need analysis assumes greater importance because of its ability to inform your organization about the future and anticipated skills and training needs that might soon be coming your way.

 While you can’t disregard the benefits of training needs analysis, identifying training needs is an extensive process and needs time.